gualberto7/insta-react-hooks-redux/README.md

 This project tries to be an Instagram clone.
 It was implanted with react redux css.
-Consume an api_rest developed with Laravel MySql.
+Consume an api_rest developed with Laravel MySql -> https://github.com/albertgc1/api_nsocial

 Screens: